Monday, 16 October 2023

 Let us get started.
 We will first discuss the possible causes of flash and then show possible solutions.

-What is flash in injection moulding?
+What is flash formation in injection moulding?

 In general, flash occurs when molten plastic flows out of the mould during injection and solidifies, causing a visible effect (Figure 1).